-- Working with young people who are involved in gang activity and/or offending behaviours (This holds an attachment and trauma perspective in mind).
+- Working with young people who are involved in gang-related activity and/or offending behaviours (This holds an attachment and trauma perspective in mind).

 - Working with loss and bereavement- including traumatic loss such as by suicide and manslaughter, and psychological loss of birth parents.

-- Working with disenfranchised loss and grief- including with birth mothers whom have had their children removed.
+- Working with complex, complicated, and disenfranchised loss and grief- including working with birth mothers whom have had their children removed during care proceedings.

 - Strengths-based approaches, hope, and protective factors- This discusses ways to celebrate, notice, and embrace children’s resiliencies, skills, and positive qualities.
 This workshop also offers practical ways to boost children’s self-esteem and build resilience.
 This workshop has also been successfully applied to professionals and parents to support them in recognising their own strengths and resiliencies.